Luk-kar/Resize-Elements-PS-toolset/How to make own module.md

 ```

 2. In: "**_\UI-Photoshop-toolSet\scripts\control panel\control panel - EventHandlerBuilderControlPanel.jsx_**"
-you add event for button in control panel
+   you add an event for a button in a control panel

 ```
         #include "../executeScript/2^n canvas/2^n canvas - EventHandlerBuilderMain.jsx";